Help Me Choose:

 - Cystic Lesions: similar to nodules but they are softer and pus-filled (both nodules & cystic lesions can leave scars)

-Treating Oily Skin & Acne
+Helping with Oily Skin & Acne

 Cleanse With Natural Soap

 We also recommend our Neem & Tea Tree and Seabuckthorn & Tea Tree Soaps.
-Tea tree helps heal infections and inflammation, and fights acne without causing dryness or other side effects of modern day acne treatments
+Tea tree helps heal infections and inflammation and fights acne without causing dryness or other side effects of modern-day acne treatments.

 Choose Natural Moisturizers